 Mark Whisson - Owner & Viticulturist

 I studied plant science at university, graduating from the University of Adelaide in 1975 with a Bachelor of Science majoring in Botany and Biochemistry, and completing an Honours degree in Botany the following year.
-I then headed over to Canada and gained my Masters of Plant Biochemistry from the University of Alberta in 1981.
+I then got a scholarship and headed over to Canada in 1977, later gained my Masters of Plant Biochemistry from the University of Alberta in 1981.

-Later, I came home to Australia and decided I’d like to work in the wine industry.
-I was living in Bridgewater and I pestered my neighbour Brian Croser at Petaluma for three months until he gave me a job in 1983.
+I came home to Australia and decided I’d like to work in the wine industry.
+I was living in Bridgewater and I pestered my neighbour Brian Croser at Petaluma for three months until he gave me a job in 1982.